sfc-gh-jsun/blogs_and_quickstarts/medium_fraud_detection_using_Snowflake_streams/medium_blog_fraud_detection.md

-# Building a Production-Ready Real-Time Fraud Detection System with Snowflake CDC, AWS Kinesis, and Intelligent Email Alerts
+# Snowflake Openflow and Streams to AWS: Production-Ready Fraud Alerting

 *Discover how to build an enterprise-grade fraud detection pipeline that combines Snowflake's Change Data Capture (CDC) streams, AWS Kinesis, and intelligent email filtering to deliver instant, actionable fraud alerts while eliminating noise and false positives.*